Table of Contents

 Cloud storage is secure, cost-effective and easy to implement.
 Even so, they come with challenges and drawbacks for firms larger than three or so people.
 Consider these limitations and drawbacks when evaluating cloud storage for your firm.

 If you’re a firm that includes multiple attorneys and staff members, a document management system (DMS) might be the best choice.
 Even if you’re a solo attorney, if you’re looking to grow, you’ll eventually need more than Dropbox can offer you.
-It might be best to move forward with a DMS now, instead of needing to migrate in the future.

 Features of a DMS